hazelcast/hazelcast/README.md

 ### Contributing to Hazelcast

-We encourage pull requests and process them promptly.
+We encourage Pull Requests and process them promptly.

 To contribute: